 Each of the following are baby-safe ways to remove mold.

-Each is also used in basically the same way: Apply the product to your (small and contained) mold problem, allow it to sit fo a while, then wipe it up with a cloth.
+Each is also used in basically the same way: Apply the product to your (small and contained) mold problem, allow it to sit for a short while, then wipe it up with a cloth.

 Distilled White Vinegar — Baby-Safe Mold Remover

-One of the most effective ways to remove mold and mildew is by using vinegar.
-Vinegar is a natural disinfectant and can kill up to 82% of mold species.
-Use undiluted white vinegar in a spray bottle.
+One of the most effective ways to remove mold and mildew is by using distilled white vinegar—not apple cider vinegar.
+Distilled white vinegar is a natural disinfectant and it can kill up to 82% of mold species.
+Use undiluted distilled white vinegar in a spray bottle.
 Let it sit for a few hours, then wipe it clean with a damp cloth.
 If the smell of vinegar bothers you, you can add a few drops of essential oil to the mixture.

 Baking Soda — Baby-Safe Mold Remover